 4. Bupa Private Client

 - Design-wise, it attempts to evoke feelings of luxury and exclusivity.
-The colors of gold and brown, the images, the animations – all of that creates an opulent composition.
+The colors of gold and brown, the images, the animations – all of that create an opulent composition.

 - The template isn’t too complicated, making it easy to follow.

-- The page focuses on its goal, with a handful of links taking visitors elsewhere.
+- The entire page focuses on its goal, with a handful of links taking visitors elsewhere.

 - The contact form is too long for the goal of getting a callback.
 If someone is interested in the service, they can discuss all the required information over the phone.
 Asking for it upfront might discourage visitors from filling it out.

 The health insurance landing page made by Axa Global Healthcare is comprehensive, and it contains sections that help visitors get the full picture of the offer.
 Some of the notable elements include:

 - A detailed table with a comparison of cover levels